 The concern of going in to that closet and pulling out that box of past bad habits subsided and I moved forward.

 And to be completely honest those walls have pressed in around me several times…especially in the last year.
-Sometime things I wish I had never seen just jump out of box and say hi..but instead of feeding on them I just ask God to take the thoughts away.
+Sometimes things I wish I had never seen just jump out of a box and say hi..but instead of feeding on them I just ask God to take the thoughts away.

 Guys, we all have those moments where we feel like the walls are caving in around us.
 But if, we as followers of Christ, will just call on God and ask Him for help…He will.
 I promise.